sparklemotion/http-cookie/README.md

   HTTP cookie mechanism) to a high extent, with real world conventions deeply in mind.

+* It takes eTLD (effective TLD, also known as "Public Suffix") into account just as major browsers do, to reject cookies with an eTLD domain like "org", "co.jp", or "appspot.com".
+This feature is brought to you by the domain_name gem.

 * It supports the legacy Netscape cookies.txt format for serialization, maximizing the interoperability with other implementations.